Sagittal/sagittal-system/README.md

 ## development

-`npm run build` builds two versions of this package: one with CJS and one with ESM.
+`make build` builds two versions of this package: one with CJS and one with ESM.

 This is so the project can be used isomorphically (in both Node and the browser).